drserafin/Binomial-Theore/README.md

 ## View the PDF

-You can pre view and download the raw PDF file directly by [clicking here](./MATH_380-Presentation.pdf).
+The PDF may not render fully in GitHub's preview.
+You can download and view the complete PDF [clicking here](./MATH_380-Presentation.pdf)

 ## License
 This project is licensed under the MIT License.